antielectronbomb/castaway-plugins-wiki-protons/Wiki-Changelog.md

 _**NOTE: [Plugin] means a change applied to the weapon reverts plugin itself.
 [Server] means a change applied to the Castaway.tf game servers.
 [Plugin/Server] means changes are applied to both.**_

+### August 16, 2025
+- **[Plugin/Server] Added Amputator and Concheror reverts**
+  - Amputator - Reverted to pre-toughbreak, regenerates +3 HP/s flat when active regardless if user recently took damage
+  - Concheror - Reverted to pre-toughbreak, regenerates +2 HP/s flat regardless if user recently took damage

+### August 13, 2025
+- **Reverted Dead Ringer ("old-style", pre-GM and post-release variants) changes:**
+  - No longer plays the speed boost sound or shows the "ubered" visual effect when under feigning buffs (90% damage resistance and no cloak flickering).
+    - The speed boost sound might still play sometimes but shouldn't in the majority of cases.
+  - Full 90% damage resistance when below 50% cloak meter and under feign buffs.
+Previously the vanilla feign buff was used which decreased damage resistance below 50% cloak meter.

+### August 10, 2025
+- **[Plugin/Server] Reverted pre-Jungle Inferno Atomizer now shows purple smoke on both double and triple jumps for historical accuracy.**
+  - Purple smoke was first added to the revert when the pre-Blue Moon Atomizer variant was added, and only showed on triple jumps.
+- **[Plugin] Reverted Brass Beast/Natascha no longer resist vanilla Enforcer.**
+- **Updated localization files**

 ### August 9, 2025
 - **[Plugin/Server] Reverted Shortstop changes:**
   - Moved shove removal code to DHook, should fix any issues caused by previous method